yoland68/rfcs/README.md

 What constitutes a "substantial" change is evolving based on community norms, but may include the following:

-- A new or change to existing ComfyUI core libraries or backend APIs eg. [Model Patcher](https://github.com/comfyanonymous/ComfyUI/commit/0ee322ec5f338791c5836b79830e2f419d6fcc79).
-If you are writing a custom node and want something expoosed by core in an API, please open an issue.
+- A new addition to or modification of existing ComfyUI core libraries or backend APIs eg. [Model Patcher](https://github.com/comfyanonymous/ComfyUI/commit/0ee322ec5f338791c5836b79830e2f419d6fcc79).
+If you are writing a custom node and want something exposed by core in an API, please open an issue.
 - A major change to ComfyUI functionality, such as the execution engine eg. [Execution Model Inversion](https://github.com/comfyanonymous/ComfyUI/commit/5cfe38f41c7091b0fd954877d9d7427a8b438b1a)
 - Changes to workflow.json schema
 - Changes to custom node standards